2022 Davidson County Extension Master Gardener Volunteer Program

 3. Attend 4 of 6 Extension Gardener Classes

-The fee for the Davidson County Master Gardener Training course is $120.
-This includes registration for all the Extension Gardener Classes.
+The fee for the Davidson County Master Gardener Training course is $125.
+This includes a copy of the Extension Gardener Handbook.
 Click here to register and pay for the Extension Master Gardener Training Class.

-The Extension Gardener Classes will be open to the public, including those who want to learn about the topics but don’t wish to join the Extension Master Gardener Program.
-Each class will be $5, and individuals can register and pay for however many of the classes they wish to take.
-Click here to register and pay for the Extension Gardener Classes.
+The Extension Gardener Classes will be free and open to the public, including those who want to learn about the topics but don’t wish to join the Extension Master Gardener Program.

 4. Complete Core EMG Training

 Core training classes will be held in the fall and will focus on skills you will need as a volunteer and how to use your knowledge to teach others.
-This will be a combined class with Davidson and Davie counties, and classes will alternate locations.
-Classes will run from September 23 until November 11 and will be held every Thursday from 6–8 p.m.
+This will be a combined class with Davidson and Montgomery counties, and classes will alternate locations.
+Classes will run from September 22 until November 10 and will be held every Thursday from 5:30–8 p.m.
 Basic computer literacy will be required for participating in this course.
 We will be using the Extension Master Gardener Handbook for this course.

 Volunteers will complete a 40-hour internship within one year of completing their training.
 Trainees are encouraged to begin volunteering during the training course by assisting with a class project.
 The variety of volunteer opportunities available in horticulture education is endless!
 Master Gardeners will work with their local Extension Agent to determine which opportunities will make the most of their time, interests, and talents to meet the needs of Cooperative Extension’s Educational Programs.
 Volunteer opportunities include: